Maiden Castle Sports Centre: As a professional club ground

 Durham W.F.C. (association football) moved to Maiden Castle in summer 2020 following work on the facilities around the 3G pitch and running track to meet the requirements of the FA Women's Championship.
 Upgrades included the construction of a 300-seat, fully-covered stand, upgraded floodlights and changing rooms, facilities for broadcasting and press, and the installation of turnstiles and a barrier around the spectator area.

 The Darlington Mowden Park Durham Sharks (rugby union) played their home games in the latter part of the 2020/21 Allianz Premier 15s season (from February 2021) at Maiden Castle.

 Durham County Cricket Club have used the Maiden Castle cricket ground occasionally for Second XI Championship matches.

 Facilities

 The indoor facilities along with the artificial pitches and a grass-wicket cricket field (with grass pitches in the outfield) are located on the west side of the River Wear, with access from the A177 Stockton Road.
-The remaining grass pitches and a cricket field an artificial wicket are located on the east side of the river with access from the west bank via a footbridge.
+The remaining grass pitches and a cricket field with an artificial wicket are located on the east side of the river with access from the west bank via a footbridge.
 The Durham University Boat Club boathouse is also located at the Maiden Castle site, on the west bank of the river.
 All three 3G rubber crumb pitches are included on the register of full-size artificial pitches certified by the Rugby Football Union as meeting World Rugby standards and on the Football Association's 3G pitch register as meeting FIFA standards.
 In total, there are around 44 acres of playing fields.